When you buy through our links, we may earn a commission. Products or services may be offered by an affiliated entity. Learn more.

 Shipping

 The Douglas Mattress comes with free shipping to most addresses in Canada.
-Charges may be assessed for shipping to very remote areas of the country.
+Charges may be added for remote areas.
+The mattress is shipped compressed and sealed in a box.

 Additional Services